Skip to main content

 Freedom of Information (FOI) Officer

-• The VicHealth employee delegated to process FOI requests received, complete reporting, and provide advice on FOI issues.
+• The Lead, Information Management is the employee delegated to process FOI requests received, complete reporting, and provide advice on FOI issues.
 OVIC has set binding professional standards which should be followed when handling any requests received.

-• Provides advice and training, reviews FOI applications where requested, and managers complaints.
+• Provides advice and training, reviews FOI applications where requested, and manages complaints.

 • Reviews policy periodically to ensure compliance with regulatory and statutory and legislative requirements.